sunainamishra/microsoft-graph-docs/api-reference/beta/api/user-list-messages-2.md

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 > **Important:** Permissions are listed from least privileged to most privileged in the following table.
-Choose one starting from the left of the Permissions column.
+Choose one starting from the left in the Permissions column.

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|